Daycare and schooling

 Primary School

 Primary school is mandatory in Iceland from ages six to sixteen.
 Children may purchase a "hot lunch" at school for a fee, or bring their own.
-Classes are taught in Icelandic, although there are English and Danish lessons as part of the curriculum.
+Classes are taught in Icelandic, although English and Danish lessons are part of the curriculum.
 Students study all subjects during primary school and choose their specialization in secondary school/junior college.
 School applications are through your municipal website.
 Home-schooling is not allowed.

 Secondary school